hbcondo/awesome-autism-tech/readme.md

 Tools caregivers and providers use together

 - [Pletly](https://pletly.com) - A suite of apps where everyone shares media & observations in a private social network.
-- [Astrid](https://astrid360.com) - Digital care managemnt tool with shared dashboards between parents, teachers, therapists, doctors and nutritionists.
+- [Astrid](https://astrid360.com) - Shared dashboards between parents, teachers, therapists, doctors and nutritionists.

 ## 📜 Resource Libraries